Conselho Nacional das Mulheres Portuguesas: Activities

 To celebrate the tenth anniversary of its foundation, the Council organized the First Feminist and Education Congress in Lisbon in May 1924, which was inaugurated by the President of the Republic, Manuel Teixeira Gomes.
 Twenty-five papers were presented, 17 by women.
 The proposals made in the presentations were very advanced for the time, such as that the working woman should be entitled to a month of maternity leave; sex education should be given in schools; equal pay should be given for equal positions; women should have the vote; and that married women and men should have the same legal status.
 In the following year representatives of the Council spoke at several international conferences.
 The successful first Lisbon congress led to the decision to hold another in 1928, which discussed issues such as coeducation in primary schools, votes for women, and the need to ensure that a woman who became pregnant would not be sacked.

 Throughout its life the Council communicated with its members through a bulletin.
 Initially known simply as the Bulletin of the Portuguese Women’s National Council, its name was changed to Alma feminina (The Feminine Soul) in 1917.
 It was changed again to A Mulher (The Woman) in 1946.
 The magazine was mainly concerned with publicizing the association's activities and initiatives promoted by international feminist and female organizations, as well as informing readers about the situation of women and the state of feminism in other countries.

 In 1930, on the initiative of journalist Maria Lamas, the council organised an "Exhibition of Female Work, ancient and modern, of a literary, artistic and scientific nature", with the support of the newspaper O Século.
 The purpose of the exhibition was to give visibility to the work of women from all over the country.
 Its success raised the profile of the CNMP.
 However, during the 1930s and 1940s, with the emergence of women's associations associated with the authoritarian Estado Novo government, the Council faced challenges as the State wanted women’s organizations that it could control.

 Closure

 Although Adelaide Cabete lived in Portuguese Angola from 1929 to 1934, she continued to serve as president.
 On Cabete’s death in 1935 Sara Beirão was elected president.
 She was followed by Isabel Cohen von Bonhorst in 1942, and Maria Lamas in 1945.
-In 1947, after holding the successful "Exhibition of Books Written by Women" at the Great Hall of Fine Arts at the University of Lisbon, the Conselho Nacional das Mulheres Portuguesas was banned by the Estado Novo and had to immediately cease its operations.
-Nevertheless, many of the Council’s members continued to work to promote the rights of and better living conditions for Portuguese women, joining other associations that had not been banned.
+In 1947, after holding the successful "Exhibition of Books Written by Women" at the National Society of Fine Arts (Sociedade Nacional de Belas Artes - SNBA) in Lisbon, the Conselho Nacional das Mulheres Portuguesas was banned by the Estado Novo and had to immediately cease its operations.
+Nevertheless, many of the Council's members continued to work to promote the rights of and better living conditions for Portuguese women, joining other associations that had not been banned.